Sports boosters luncheon Thursday at Blue Room

 The weekly Brainerd Sports Boosters Club luncheon is scheduled Thursday at the Blue Room, 219 S. 9th St., Brainerd.

-Lunch begins at noon and the program at 12:20 p.m.
-Girls swimming and diving is the program this week.
-Cross country runner Meritt Miller and running back Charlie Geraets are the Warrior Athletes of the Week.
+Lunch begins at noon and the program at 12:10 p.m.
+Central Lakes College volleyball is the program this week.
+Cross country runners Matt Cherne and Meritt Miller are the Warrior Athletes of the Week.

 The boosters are offering lunch cards again this year.
 Purchase a $100 lunch card at Thursday's lunch.
-The weekly fee of $11 includes meal, beverage and tip or attend the program only at no cost.
+Or the weekly fee of $11 includes meal, beverage and tip or attend the program only at no cost.

 For more information about the boosters and their upcoming events visit www.brainerdsportsboosters.org.